sematext/docs/docs/logs/faq.md

 **Where is my data stored?**

-Logs Management App runs and stores data in Amazon AWS in the US and the EU.
+Logs App runs and stores data in Amazon AWS in the US and the EU.
 You can choose if you want your account and your data in the US or in the EU.

 **How long is my data stored?**